jmbucknall/EZDSL/ezdsl.md

 ### Declaration
     constructor Create(DataOwner : boolean); virtual;
 #### Description
   Creates the object.
-Descendants will (must) set the NodeSize field before calling this as an inherited constructor.
+Descendants will (must) set the `NodeSize` field before calling this as an inherited constructor.
 If non-zero, this method gets a pointer to the relevant node store and stores it in a field in the container for use when allocating or deallocating nodes.
-If NodeSize is zero this constructor assumes that the descendant will be taking care of allocating & freeing nodes.
+If `NodeSize` is zero this constructor assumes that the descendant will be taking care of allocating & freeing nodes.

   Create sets the internal count of items to zero.

-  The DataOwner parameter determines whether the container is to own (i.e., can dispose of) its data objects.
-If true, then the container will dispose of data objects by calling DisposeData when required.
+  The `DataOwner` parameter determines whether the container is to own (i.e., can dispose of) its data objects.
+If true, then the container will dispose of data objects by calling `DisposeData` when required.

 ### Declaration
     destructor Destroy; override;
 #### Description
   Destroys the container.
-First it calls the virtual Empty method, enabling the descendant to clean up properly.
-If the container is a data owner, all data objects will be destroyed as well by calling DisposeData, Destroy detaches the container from the node store if one was being use for node allocation.
+First it calls the virtual `Empty` method, enabling the descendant to clean up properly.
+If the container is a data owner, all data objects will be destroyed as well by calling `DisposeData`, `Destroy` detaches the container from the node store if one was being use for node allocation.

 ### Declaration